 Men often have resistant fat deposits in highly targeted areas such as the abdomen and flanks.
 These are areas with thick, highly elastic skin that responds very well to liposuction.
-Liposuction can also help define certain muscle groups such as the abdominal “six pack,” serratus striations, and pectoralis borders.
+Liposuction can be used in a male plastic surgery procedure and can also help define certain muscle groups such as the abdominal “six pack,” serratus striations, and pectoralis borders.
 For men that have excess breast tissue, liposuction can also be very effective, simple, and well tolerated.

 The most common liposuction procedure is known as the tumescent technique.
 Tumescent liposuction differs from the original liposuction technique in that fluid and anesthetic is injected into the area that causes the fat to become ‘tumescent,’ or swollen, allowing the surgeon to more easily remove the tissue.